by Alan Wilson

 Spain, Study and Self-Discovery

-It started with the help of some counselling, some very good friends and a lovely holiday with Cassy.
+It started with the help of some counselling, some very good friends and a lovely holiday with my youngest.
 We went to Spain on our own for a week when she was 4 years old and she never asked for her Mum once.
 All of a sudden, I realised we had a special relationship and I really meant something to her.
-I started to repair myself and to commit myself to being the best Dad on earth, focusing on our connection above all else.
+I started to repair myself and to commit myself to being the best Dad in the world, focusing on our connection above all else.

-This was a light bulb moment as I noticed how confident Cassy was (despite the effect of the divorce, even though we tried to keep it from her) and the positive impact this had on her popularity, learning ability and sense of fulfilment.
-I also realised the importance a committed Dad (despite being separate) and good parent/child communication have on their child’s development.
+This was a light bulb moment as I noticed how confident she was (despite the effect of the divorce, even though we tried to keep it from her) and the positive impact this had on her popularity, learning ability and sense of humour and fulfilment.
+I also realised the importance a committed Dad (despite being separate) and good parent/child communication have on a child’s development.

 When I look back, I realise I wasn’t the nicest person in the world!
 I was selfish, sulked when I couldn’t get my own way and had an ego the size of a house.
 The first big lesson was that I realised I didn’t love myself – that took a lot of soul searching.
 But an even bigger lesson by far was the realisation that I didn’t love myself unconditionally.
 In other words I wasn’t congruent within myself.